Statue of Liberty from Costume Quest

 I was introduced to the game Costume Quest when my friends Becky and Rin started playing it early in 2011.
 The game revolves around children in Halloween costumes battling monsters to rescue the main character's twin.
 During fight scenes, the children transform into whatever they happen to be dressed as.
 For example, if you happen to be wearing a robot costume, you turn into a Gundam-like robot during the fight scenes.

 One of the costume options is the Statue of Liberty.
 I took an immediately liking to the Statue of Liberty costume because I found it to be simultaneously ridiculous, adorable and hilarious.
-(Also, I happen to like what the Statue of Liberty represents in real life, which has nothing to do with this game... or this costume, really.)
-When the three of us began toying with the idea of making a Costume Quest cosplay group, I claimed the Statue of Liberty and that's how this costume came to be.

 In the game, the costume is made of three things: cardboard, a feather duster, and a sheet.
 I tried to make it seem like the costume was actually made of these items.